Stan Bowman

 Stanley Glenn Bowman (born June 28, 1973) is a Canadian-American ice hockey executive, currently serving as the general manager of the Edmonton Oilers of the National Hockey League (NHL).
 He previously worked as the general manager of the Chicago Blackhawks of NHL and the U.S. Olympic men's hockey team.
 He is the son of Hockey Hall of Fame member and former senior advisor for the Blackhawks, Scotty Bowman.

 Bowman was the general manager of the Blackhawks from 2009 to 2021, during which time the team won three Stanley Cups in 2010, 2013, and 2015.
 He resigned from his position in 2021 after an internal investigation revealed he neglected reports of sexual assault committed by a member of the Blackhawks' coaching staff.
 Bowman also resigned from the Olympic men's team and did not work in hockey until his 2024 hiring by the Oilers.

+Bowman earned an Olympic gold medal in 2026 with his role as part of the managerial staff of the U.S. Olympic men's hockey team.

 Early life

 Bowman was born in Montreal, Quebec.
 He moved to Buffalo, New York during his father's tenure with the Buffalo Sabres and attended Canisius High School.
 Bowman graduated from the University of Notre Dame in 1995 with degrees in Finance and Computer Applications.
 He lived in Keenan Hall.
 Bowman spent the next four-to-five years working in the accounting and finance field in the Chicago-area after graduating from Notre Dame.